-The declarations for Mercury predicates or functions exported to a foreign language using a ‘pragma foreign_export’ declaration are visible to foreign code in a ‘pragma foreign_code’ or ‘pragma foreign_proc’ declaration of the same module and also in those of any sub-modules.
-They are not visible to the foreign code in ‘pragma foreign_code’ or ‘pragma foreign_proc’ declarations in any other module.
-They can be made visible using a declaration of the form:
+The declarations for Mercury predicates or functions exported to a foreign language using a ‘pragma foreign_export’ declaration are visible to foreign code in a ‘pragma foreign_code’ or ‘pragma foreign_proc’ declaration of the same module, and also in those of any submodules.
+By default, they are not visible to the foreign code in ‘pragma foreign_code’ or ‘pragma foreign_proc’ declarations in any other module, but this default can be overridden (giving access to all other modules) using a declaration of the form:

 :- pragma foreign_import_module("Lang", ImportedModule).

 where ImportedModule is the name of the module containing the ‘pragma foreign_export’ declarations.

 :- pragma foreign_decl("C", "#include ""ImportedModule.mh""").

 where ImportedModule.mh is the automatically generated header file containing the C declarations for the predicates and functions exported to C.

 instead of the explicit

 that ImportedModule.mh must be built before the object file

 for the module containing the ‘pragma foreign_import_module’ declaration.